atreyad/starter-academic/content/authors/admin/_index.md

 I am a PhD candidate in Financial Technology at the University of Edinburgh Business School and will be on the 2024-2025 job market.
 My research focuses on how evolving climatic patterns impact financial markets and corporate dynamics, with a particular interest in applying geospatial climate and environmental data.

 I will be a visiting scholar at the School of International and Public Affairs at Columbia University in the Fall 2024 semester.
-Additionally, I will present at the PRI Academic Conference in Toronto from October 7th to 10th.
-Say hi if you are there!
+I will also present at the PRI Academic Conference in Toronto from October 7th to 10th.
+Say hi if you see me!